Learn more about how the Cal Poly Humboldt Library can help

 Scientific Subject headings

-Choosing appropriate subject headings is an important step in developing a subject search strategy for searching the HSU Library Catalog and most other library catalogs.
+Choosing appropriate subject headings is an important step in developing a subject search strategy for searching the CPH Library Catalog and most other library catalogs.
 This brief guide gives specific tips for selecting Library of Congress Subject Headings (LCSH) in the biological and earth sciences.

 It supplements the Library of Congress Subject Headings research guide that gives general tips on finding and selecting subject headings.